53rd Fighter Squadron "Warhawks": 1940 - 1941

 On 1 June 1940, Grupul 7 Vânătoare (7th Fighter Group) was activated within the Flotila 1 Vânătoare (1st Fighter Flotilla), with the base on the Pipera airfield, near Bucharest.
-The group consisted of the 53rd Squadron (equipped with the Hawker Hurricane) and 57th Squadron (equipped with Messerschmitt Bf-109E-3).
+The group consisted of the 53rd Squadron (equipped with the Hawker Hurricane) and 57th Squadron (equipped with the Messerschmitt Bf 109E-3).
 The 7th Fighter Group, at that time, was the best equipped Romanian Air Force unit.

-The first deployment of 7th Group, took place on 11 June 1940, on the airfield of Florești.
+The first deployment of 7th Group took place on 11 June 1940 on the airfield of Florești.
 After Romania joined the Axis in the autumn of 1940, a German military mission arrived in the country.
 It included a German fighter group (I./JG 28), which started to fly training missions with the pilots of the 7th Fighter Group.
 On 10 October 1940, the 53rd Squadron moved to the Câmpia Turzii aerodrome, where it remained until 5 November.
 In November 1940, the instruction courses of the Romanian pilots with the Germans started on the Pipera airfield.

-On 18 January 1941, the squadron was transferred to Grupul 5 Vânătoare (5th Fighter Group), being moved to Constanța, on the Mamaia airfield.
+On 18 January 1941, the squadron was transferred to Grupul 5 Vânătoare (5th Fighter Group), being moved to Constanța, on the Mamaia airfield and assigned to the Dobrogea Aero Command.
 On 21 June 1941, one day before the start of the campaign, the 53rd Squadron was redeployed on the Buzău aerodrome, from where it was to accompany the Romanian bombers.
 However, a pilot of the 53rd Squadron remained on the Mamaia aerodrome, Lieutenant Horia Agarici, whose plane was under repair.
 In the hangars from Mamaia there was a second Hurricane, also under repair.
 The latter, having problems with engine overheating and could not be used in flight for long periods.